RobertaBernardi/RobertaBernardi.github.io/_pages/talks.md

 <span style="color:grey">27 October 2021</span>
 Henley Business School, University of Reading (UK)

-In this talk, I explore the role of emotions in influencing how users of a diabetes online community deal with controversy surrounding unconvential clinical advice.
+In this talk, I explore the role of emotions in influencing how users of a diabetes online community deal with the controversy surrounding unconvential clinical advice.
 While learning in online health communities has often been viewed as an intellectual process, a major contribution of this research is to illuminate the role of emotions in epistemic enquiry.

 **Digital Health and Social Justice**
 <span style="color:grey">22 September 2021</span>